cinnamon-bun/superbus/README.md

 But note that async callbacks are run in parallel, e.g. we don't wait for one to finish before launching the next one during the sending of a single message.

 When multiple listeners have been added to a single channel, they run in the order they were added.

+## When exactly do callbacks run?

+For `sendLater` they are launched on `process.nextTick`, nonblockingly.

+For `sendAndWait`, they are launched synchronously and then awaited using `Promise.all(promises).finally()`.
+This means that synchronous callbacks will run inline, blockingly, and async callbacks will be awaited.

+If you call `sendAndWait` without awaiting it, the synchronous callbacks should still be run blockingly and will complete before `sendAndWait` exits.
+The async callbacks will not be awaited; but I think the parts of those functions before the first `await` will be run blockingly.
+TODO: test this more carefully.

+## Can callback invocations be coalesced or debounced?

+Not by this package, but you can do it yourself using a package like [lodash.debounce](https://www.npmjs.com/package/lodash.debounce) or [debounce](https://www.npmjs.com/package/debounce).